thycotic/privman-docs/getting-started/login.md

 ![Login](images/new-login.png "Privilege Manager login page")

-After the authentication the Privilege Manager Server Setup Home page opens.
+If you are using NTLM, the Privilege Manager Server Setup Home page opens.

 ![setup home page](images/pm_server_setup_home.png "Privilege Manager Server Setup Home page")

 Use the Privilege Manager link to login to the product.
-If you need to add or update product features, such as connectors for foreign systems, use the Add / Update Product Features link.
+If you need to add or update product features, such as connectors for foreign systems, use the __Add / Update Product Features__ link.

 The __Setup a Secret Server Foreign System__ link can be used to set-up an integration with Secret Server.
 This will also allow you to use Secret Server as an authentication provider.
 Also refer to [Setting up Integration between Privilege Manager and Secret Server](../integration/thycotic/set-up-pm-ss-integration.md)